 The American Cancer Society estimated that about 1 in every 6 males will be diagnosed with prostate cancer in their lifetimes.
-Here at our New York prostate cancer treatment practice, surgery is not recommended right away.
+Here at our prostate cancer treatment practice, surgery is not recommended right away.
 Dr. Sperling offers several methods to treat prostate tumors minus the surgical approach.

 Active Surveillance in Prostate Cancer Treatment

 One of the key components of choosing the road less taken when it comes to prostate cancer treatment is the “active surveillance” approach.
 Also known as the “delayed intervention” approach, newly-diagnosed patients are recommended to undergo lifestyle changes and continuous monitoring of cancer progression.

 This Medical News Today article pointed out that prostate cancer researchers are now encouraging the watchful waiting approach rather than choose aggressive treatment methods.
 Such approach according to the head researchers could help prevent the decline in the quality of life which is common among those who chose to have surgery.